No. 4 UCLA rallies to beat Stanford 73-64 behind Jaquez - WHIZ News

 Michael Jones scored 15 points to lead Stanford (11-15, 5-10), and Harrison Ingram added 13.
 Maxime Raynaud had 12 points and 10 rebounds.
 Spencer Jones, the Cardinal’s leading scorer at 13.7 points per game, was held to six.

-The Bruins burst out to start the second half.
-They outscored the Cardinal 16-4 to take a 43-36 lead.
+The Bruins burst out to start the second half, outscoring the Cardinal 16-4 to take a 43-36 lead.
 Clark stole the ball from Michael O’Connell and dunked, then he hit a 3-pointer before Jaquez completed a three-point play to cap the spurt.

+“This is my last year and I realized I’ve only got so many games left, so I’m going down swinging,” said Jaquez, who made 9 of 11 free throws and had nine rebounds and three assists.

 Stanford responded with a 14-2 run, including 12 in a row, to go back in front, 50-45.
 Michael Jones scored seven straight points and Spencer Jones dunked.